Rick-Houser/jeh/_posts/2025-03-27-scalability.md

 3. Run multiple instances by updating Docker Compose and Prometheus targets.
 4. Test and tweak while monitoring Grafana under load.

-Clone my [**repo**](https://github.com/Rick-Houser/system-prism), checkout `v5.0`, and run `docker-compose up -d`.

 ## Best Practices Recap
 - **Granular Metrics**: Track resources per instance for precise insights.
 - **Load Realism**: Start small with tests, then ramp up.
 - **Build Fresh**: Avoid caching surprises with `--no-cache`.

 ## Up Next
-Part 6 will refine this with a possible load balancer, external DB, or autoscaling.
+In part 6 we will refine this and add a load balancer, switch to Postgres, and set up load-based alerts.
 We’re building a robust, observable system, so join me for the next step!